Real projects

 Digitizing a law firm: from email and remote desktop to a clear Microsoft 365 setup

 The law firm worked via remote desktop, WhatsApp, and forwarded emails.
-Documents were physically tied to one computer in the office.
-Today each client has their own workspace in Microsoft 365, and the lawyer can access everything from anywhere — from a laptop, phone, or borrowed computer.
+Documents were physically tied to one office computer.
+Today each client has their own workspace in Microsoft 365 and the lawyer can access everything from anywhere.

 "I can now see exactly which tasks I assigned to my secretary and which she then completed.
 I can also work from anywhere, and most importantly I have access from my phone." — Mgr.
 Romana Mrózková